Imagine Imaging

 Prepare Materials

 • Test your magnets ahead of time.
 Flat flexible refrigerator magnets will vary in how well they work.
-This may be due to, the size of the units in the Halbach array, or degradation of the magnetic field.
+This may be due to the size of the units in the Halbach array or degradation of the magnetic field.
 Most magnets are printed either horizontally or vertically.
-Note that some shapes are printed at a diagonal or other orientation to reduce waste when printing multiple images on a large flat flexible magnet sheet.
+Note that some shapes may be printed at an angle to maximize the number that can be printed on each sheet of flat flexible magnet.

 On-Site

-• Arrange three or four stations across the front of a 6- or 8-foot rectangular table.
+• Arrange two or four stations across the front of a 6- or 8-foot rectangular table.
+One facilitator can support two stations comfortably.

 • Place one Imagine Imaging magnet or a few rectangular flat flexible magnets at each station.

-• Place the magnetic field viewer near the facilitator(s).
+• Place the magnetic field viewer and any additional magnets near the facilitator(s).

 Instructions & Talking Points